-Dr. Adel Atieya HasanChief Legal Officer & Corporate Secretary
+Dr. Adel Basha Chief Legal Officer & Corporate Secretary

-- He has over 25 years of experience in the Islamic Banking industry. - He is the Secretary of the Board of Directors at Al Baraka Islamic Bank Bahrain. - He previously worked as the Head of Legal in Al Barak Group and Director of Al Baraka Bank Sudan's legal department and he was the Head of Legal Department in Al Baraka Bank (Sudan) before he joined ABG in 2007. - He has served as a part-time lecturer in different universities in Sudan, including National Ribat University, Sudan University for Science and Technology, and Sudan University College for Girls.
+• Over 25 years of working experience in the Islamic Banking industry.

+- Secretary of the Board of Directors at Al Baraka Islamic Bank Bahrain . - Previously served as Head of Legal in Al Barak Group and Director of Al Baraka Bank Sudan's legal department. - Worked as a lecturer and assistant professor in the faculty of law (University of Khartoum) and many other universities in Sudan for over 15 years. - Was the Head of Legal Department in Al Baraka Bank (Sudan) before he joined ABG in 2007. - He also served as part time lecturer in different universities in Sudan including National Ribat University, Sudan University for Science and Technology and Sudan University College for Girls.

-- He earned his Ph.D. from the University of Khartoum, Sudan in 2004, with his thesis on "Automobile Accident Compensation System in Sudan." - He has also worked as a lecturer and assistant professor in the faculty of law at multiple universities in Sudan for over 15 years. - He wrote a book called "The Law of Insurance in Sudan," which was published by the Open University of Sudan.
+• He earned his Ph.D. from the University of Khartoum, Sudan in 2004, with his thesis -"Automobile Accident Compensation System in Sudan".

+• He has also worked as a lecturer and assistant professor in the faculty of law at multiple universities in Sudan for over 15 years.

+• He wrote a book called "The Law of Insurance in Sudan," which was published by the Open University of Sudan.

-Bader Isa Al ShettiChief Compliance Officer & MLRO
+Bader Isa Al Shetti Chief Compliance Officer & MLRO

-- Over 19 years of experience in regulatory compliance, anti-money laundering, and combating financial crimes. - Joined the Group in September 2016. - Worked in HSBC Bahrain, Al Salam Bank, and Ernst & Young.
+- Over 20 years of experience in Regulatory Compliance, Anti-money laundering, and Combating Financial Crimes and Terrorist Financing, Fraud Prevention, Anti Bribery and Corruption, FATCA and CRS Reporting and Customers Complaints. - Joined the Group in September 2016. - Worked as Head Country Head of Financial Crimes with HSBC Bahrain, Group Head of Compliance with Al Salam Bank-Bahrain and Consultant with Ernst & Young.

-- B.Sc. in Financial Management from the University of Arab League in Alexandria (Egypt). - Certified Compliance Officer (CCO). - Certified Anti-money Laundering Professional (CAMS). - Certified expert in Combating Financing of Terrorism by the Union of Arab Banks.
+- B.Sc. in Financial Management from the University of Arab League in Alexandria (Egypt). - Certified Compliance Officer (CCO). - Certified Anti-money Laundering Professional (CAMS). - Certified Expert in Combating Financing of Terrorism by the Union of Arab Banks.